Prag8855/aab/content/glossary/B2B.md

 - A store sells computers to another business
 - An agency hires a freelance writer
+- A mechanic repairs a company car

-When charging [VAT](/glossary/Umsatzsteuer), B2B transactions are treated differently from B2C transactions.
+When we talk about [VAT](/glossary/Umsatzsteuer), a B2C transaction is a sale to another business that charges VAT.
+The VAT rules for B2B transactions are different from B2C transactions.

 **[How VAT works in Germany ➞](/guides/value-added-tax)**